getampt/docs/frameworks/next.md

 - set `main` to `index.js` which will be the entrypoint for the server
 - add `ampt:dev` script for running the Next.js dev server
 - add `ampt:build` script for running `ampt-next build`
-- set `ampt.runtime` to `nodejs20` to use the latest Node.js runtime

 This is an example of what your `package.json` should look like::